BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Experiments

-\myparagraphd{Quantitative Evaluation} Tab.~\ref{tab:deepcad_uncond} reports the averaged scores from 10 different runs. \modelName\ consistently outperforms both baselines with better COV, MMD scores and a substantially lower JSD, demonstrating improvements in generation quality and a closer match to the ground-truth distribution.
+The first three rows in \autoref{tab:deepcad_uncond} report the averaged scores on DeepCAD data from 20 different runs. \modelName\ consistently outperforms both baselines with better COV, MMD scores and a substantially lower JSD; demonstrating improvements in generation quality and a closer match to the ground-truth distribution.
 Generated data from \modelName\ is also novel and different from the training set, as indicated by the high novel and unique scores.
 Here, we consider two B-reps identical if the topology connections are the same, and the shape geometry points from the faces are equal after 4 bit quantization.
 The valid ratio of \modelName\ is also better compared to the SolidGen direct B-rep generation baseline.
-Our criteria for validity enforces water-tight CAD models with no broken topology, and the Novel and unique scores are calculated using the valid B-reps.
+Our criteria for validity enforces watertight CAD models with no broken topology.
+Novel and unique scores are calculated using the valid B-reps.
+Last row in \autoref{tab:deepcad_uncond} also reports the \modelName\ quantitative results for ABC unconditional generation.